Quantum Mechanics Is A Purely Phenomenological Theory¶

 The single most important thing to know about quantum mechanics is the title of this chapter.
 If you forget everything else I say, remember this.
 Quantum mechanics is a purely phenomenological theory.

 What does that mean?
 Simply that it is a set of rules for predicting the outcomes of experiments and nothing more.
-It begins from a set of postulates that it makes no attempt to justify.
+It postulates that experiments will follow certain rules that it makes no attempt to justify.
 It does not explain why these particular rules happen to work.
 It does not tell you “what is really going on.”
 It simply says, “If you want to predict an experiment, write down these equations, solve for these quantities, and apply this rule to produce a prediction based on them.”

 It is critical to understand how fundamentally different quantum mechanics is in this respect from many other theories.
 It literally has a postulate that states, “When you perform a measurement, the probability of obtaining a particular result is given by…” Classical mechanics has no postulate that explicitly refers to what happens when you “perform a measurement”.
 Neither does relativity, nor classical electrodynamics.
 All of these theories take it for granted that of course measuring devices follow the same physical laws as everything else in the world.
 That is the point, after all.
 If you understand the laws that everything in the world obeys, you can use that knowledge to design a device for measuring whatever you are interested in.